 We have a policy of seeking to use selected students from The Royal Conservatoire of Scotland as soloists in our own concerts.
 In addition to providing us with first class performers, this policy gives the young singers valuable experience on the platform.
 Over the years we have also shared the stage with international stars such as José Carreras, Lesley Garrett, Lisa Milne, Sir Willard White, Maria Ewing, Anthony Michaels-Moore, Sarah Brightman and Russell Watson.

-We have also toured abroad to the Czech Republic, where we performed
+We have also toured abroad several times: to the Czech Republic, where we performed

 the Prague première of Walton’s